clod81/shellcode_runner_copy_in_chunk/README.md

 Yes the code is shit, but meh so what - not like I have the whole day to write good pocs

-Tested with Meterpreter staged rev HTTPS payload (`encode_shellcode.cs` is the code I used to encode the raw one)
+Tested with Meterpreter staged rev HTTPS payload (`encode_shellcode.cs` or py version is the code I used to encode the raw one)

 ProgramPatchAmsiEtw.cs against SentinelOne (used Babel .net obfuscator - free version - twice on the resulting exe)